 12407 Lake Shore Boulevard

-William Gwinn Mather entered the family business, as a clerk in the Cleveland Iron Mining Co. in Ishpeming, Michigan after graduation from college.
+William Mather entered the family business in 1878 as a clerk in the Cleveland Iron Mining Company in Ishpeming, Michigan.
 Scholarly and well trained, he worked his way up to vice-president in 1885.
 After his father died in 1890, he became president.
 In 1891, the business merged with the Iron Cliffs Company to form the Cleveland-Cliffs Iron Company.

-Within the next ten years, the company endured the financial panic of 1893 and the subsequent depression, labor unrest, and a severe drop in iron ore prices.
-He guided the company through all these challenges.
+The company endured the financial panic of 1893 and the subsequent depression, labor unrest, and a severe drop in iron ore prices.
+Mather guided the company through all these challenges.

 Mather served as chairman of the board of the Otis Steel Company, president of the Lake Superior & Ishpeming Railroad Company, the Grand Island Steamship Co., and the National Commercial Bank; vice-president of Citizens Savings and Trust and the Pioneer Iron Co.; and as director of the Kelley Island Lime & Transport Company, and Central Steel Company.
 In 1930, he helped form the Republic Steel Corporation and served as a director.

-Mather was long known as “Cleveland’s most eligible bachelor.”
-With his white hair, dignified bearing and cultured accent he seemed very much the aristocrat.
-Elizabeth Ring Ireland, the widow of James Duane Ireland, Sr. since 1921, lived next door.
-Her mischievous adolescent son, James, found the Italian Murano blown glass globes on Mather’s estate irresistible targets for his new bb gun.
+William Mather was long known as “Cleveland’s most eligible bachelor.”
+With his white hair, dignified bearing, and cultured accent, he seemed very much the aristocrat.
+Elizabeth Ring Ireland, the widow of James Duane Ireland, Sr. since 1921, lived next door at 12521 Lake Shore Blvd.
+Her mischievous adolescent son, James Ireland Jr., found the Italian Murano blown glass globes on Mather’s estate irresistible targets for his new bb gun.
 He had to face Mr. Mather and pay for the damage out of his pocket money.
-It took some time to do that and perhaps it brought Elizabeth Ireland and William Mather closer together.
+It took some time to do that, and perhaps it brought Elizabeth Ireland and William Mather closer together.

-In October 1927, Mather wrote his architect about a conversation he had with “our mutual friend, Mrs. Ireland” regarding a gateway they wanted to have built through the impenetrable wall that separated the two estates.
-Ireland's family lore explained the gate as a convenience for the postman and the milkman, but it really symbolized more than a convenience, as visits between the two households became increasingly frequent.
+In October 1927, Mather wrote his architect about a conversation he had with “our mutual friend, Mrs. Ireland,” regarding a gateway they wanted to have built through the impenetrable wall that separated the two estates.
+Ireland's family lore explained the gate as a convenience for the postman and the milkman.
+Still, it symbolized more than a convenience, as visits between the two households became increasingly frequent.

 Before the wedding, Elizabeth had telegraphed a favorite uncle asking him to come to the ceremony at Trinity Cathedral.
 Thinking that meant a memorial service, the uncle sent a memorial wreath.
 William, known for his dry sense of humor, said, “Just cut it in half and put it around our necks.”

-Mrs. Mather served as the first president of the Garden Center of Cleveland in 1930, leading the institution to become one of the nation’s most important horticultural centers.
-She also promoted a vegetable relief garden project during the Depression which helped feed over 40,000 people.
-A leading proponent of beautification efforts in Cleveland, Mrs. Mather funded the development of a master plan for rebuilding the University Circle area into a major cultural center for the city.
+Mrs. Mather served as the first president of the Garden Center of Cleveland in 1930, leading the institution to become one of the nation’s most critical horticultural centers.
+She also promoted a vegetable relief garden project during the Depression, which helped feed over 40,000 people.
+A leading proponent of beautification efforts in Cleveland, Mrs. Mather funded developing a master plan for rebuilding the University Circle area into an important cultural center for the city.
 She also supervised the beautification of the grounds surrounding the Cleveland Institute of Art.

 Mrs. Mather also worked as a social worker at Rainbow Hospital for Crippled Children and made generous contributions to Western Reserve University and the Cleveland Museum of Art.
 She established the Elizabeth Ring and William Gwinn Mather Fund.

-Mather was the first chairman of the Chamber of Commerce and in 1933 the Chamber awarded him the medal for distinguished public service.
-He was chairman of the City Planning Committee and the first president of the Cleveland Stock Exchange and was a trustee of many institutions including Trinity College, Kenyon College, Adelbert College, Case School Corporation, Cleveland Museum of Art, Lakeside Hospital, and the Western Reserve Historical Society.
+Mr. Mather was the first chairman of the Chamber of Commerce, and in 1933 the Chamber awarded him the medal for distinguished public service.
+He was chairman of the City Planning Committee and the first president of the Cleveland Stock Exchange.
+He was a trustee of many institutions, including Trinity College, Kenyon College, Adelbert College, Case School Corporation, Cleveland Museum of Art, Lakeside Hospital, and the Western Reserve Historical Society.